Built for beauty

 and speed

-Cross-platform Desktop GUI framework for C, C++, Python and Rust, using the Mozilla WebRender rendering engine, licensed MPL-2.0
+Cross-platform MIT-licensed Desktop GUI framework for C, C++, Python and Rust, using the Mozilla WebRender rendering engine

-Objects are composed into a DOM hierarchy which only gets re-rendered when a callback returns RefreshDom
+The DOM tree only gets re-rendered when any callback returns RefreshDom

-.
-The resulting DOM tree can be styled with CSS.
+does not happen on every frame.
+The DOM tree represents valid XHTML and can be styled with CSS.

 from azul import *